Home » Gluten Free » Sweet Little Rainbow Meringues

 Instructions

-1. Preheat oven to 230˚F. Line two baking sheets with parchment paper and set aside.
+1. Preheat the oven to 230ËšF.
+Line two baking sheets with parchment paper and set aside.

-2. In a large mixing bowl, beat egg whites on medium speed until foamy.
+2. In a large bowl of a stand mixer, beat egg whites with the whisk attachment on medium speed until foamy.

-3. Slowly and gradually add your superfine sugar, raise the speed to high and beat until stiff peaks form and are glossy (approx. 5 mins.).
+3. Slowly and gradually add the instant sugar, raise the speed to high and beat until stiff peaks form and are glossy (approx. 4-5 mins.).
 Add vanilla extract and mix to combine.
-Set meringue mixture aside.
+Set the meringue mixture aside.

-5. Starting at the top of the piping bag, drop one or two drops of food colouring so it runs down the side of the bag.
+6. Starting at the top of the piping bag, drop one or two drops of food colouring so it runs down the side of the bag.
 Continue this using multiple colours until you have a rainbow of food colouring running down the piping bag.
 You can also paint the side of the bag if you’re using gel food colouring.
+See the images above for a reference.

-7. Place your baking sheets in the oven and bake for 1.5 hours (make sure not to open the oven door and check).
-Turn off the oven and leave the meringues inside to cool and dry out.
+8. Place your baking sheets in the oven and bake for 1.5 hours (make sure not to open the oven door and check).
+Turn off the oven and leave the meringues inside the oven to cool and dry out.

 Nutrition